View a video testimonial about our Public Companies and Securities practice.

 - We represented MEDTOX in an active auction process and merger agreement for sale to Laboratory Corporation of America Holdings (NYSE: LH) for approximately $250 million.

-- We represented Groupe Aeroplan, Inc. (nka Aimia, Inc.), a Canadian public company, on U.S. law matters related to its $175.3 million acquisition of Carlson Marketing, Inc.
+- We represented Groupe Aeroplan, Inc. (nka Aimia, Inc.), a Canadian public company, on U.S. law matters related to its $175.3 million acquisition of Carlson Marketing, Inc. Most recently we represented Aimia, Inc. on U.S. law matters in connection with its acquisition of Excellence in Motivation Inc. for $28 million.

 - We represented NorthWestern Corporation in its Rule 144A offerings and Regulation D private placements of first mortgage bonds aggregating $600 million.